modular-network/ethereum-libraries/WalletLib/README.md

 ### Basic Usage

-The WalletLib library provides all of the functionality needed to generate a fully functional multisig wallet.
+The Wallet Libraries provide all of the functionality needed to generate a fully functional multisig wallet.
+Functionality is split into 3 different libraries.
+Each library serves the following purposes:

+1. WalletMainLib: This is the main library used to create a wallet and initialize parameters.
+It contains the WalletData struct which should be placed in the storage of your wallet contract.
+This library also contains the primary transaction initiating, confirming, and revocation code.

+2. WalletAdminLib: This library contains all of the functionality to change the parameters of your multisig wallet such as adding owners, changing signature requirements, etc.

+3. WalletGetterLib: This library contains all of the getter functions for your wallet data.

 The wallet generated will have some of these benefits and characteristics:

    * Can have up to 50 wallet owners.
    * Allows for signature requirements to be defined for three types of operations: administrative, minor transactions, and major transactions.